College Property Procedures

 - Communicate to the Department of Public Safety any items determined to be stolen

 - Track/record/log of College Property which is being temporarily removed from College premises

-- Conduct a physical inventory as defined by Section VIII Inventory Verification
+- Conduct a physical inventory as defined by Section IX Inventory Verification

 - All Employees are responsible for

 - Adhering to the Mott Community College Inventory Policy and all related procedures